athanclark/usmc-presentations-cmcc-20260702/presentation.md

 ---

-## Further Information
+## Honorable Mentions

-- There is so much further information, literally just google anything about the language you want to learn
-- Almost every language has their documentation online for free
-- People compete with each other like influencers to make information more available
+- `ksh` is used as the default shell for OpenBSD (used in a lot of Networking equipment)
+- `nushell` has structured data like PowerShell, but isn't plagued by the scourge that is Microsoft
+- `fish` friendly, interactive shell - useful for getting help while using a shell
+- `zsh` extremely extensible

 ---